Serialization format

 Union type can be understood as combination of record type and enum type.
 It consists of one or more tags and each tag has zero or more fields.
 So each tag of union type is equivalent to each member of enum type, and each field of tag is equivalent to each field of record type.

-For example, let’s adjust name record in the above example to be a union type instead of a record type:
+a union type instead of a record type:

 union name